eduardNeagoe/aggregation-api-reactive/README.md

 #### Optimizations

+Timeouts enable a system to work within an SLA.

-I optimized for this result empirically by changing the timeout value for the requests to the Backend Services API.
-This timeout value indirectly affects the SLA by giving up on the requests that don't respond in time.
-The value I settled for is 2500 ms. The tradeoff here is that we may miss data that was on the way but couldn't reach our system before the timeout threshold.
+I optimized for this result (the one without the caching) empirically by changing the timeout value for the requests to the Backend Services API.
+This timeout value indirectly affects the SLA by abandoning the requests that don't respond in time and returning a fallback value.

+The timeout value I settled for is 2500 ms.

+The tradeoff we're making with this timeout is that we may miss data that was on the way but couldn't reach our system before the timeout.

 #### Limitations